 Solvents containing VOCs were used at Building 234 in Site 73 and reportedly disposed of on site.
 An innovative technology demonstration here in August 1999 consisted of the installation of a barrier to intercept and destroy VOC-contaminated groundwater.
 In 2012, the Air Force further modified the cleanup plan to include the injection of a water-and-emulsified-vegetable-oil solution into groundwater to speed up the biodegradation of remaining groundwater contamination.
 Microorganisms were also added to the solution to accelerate groundwater cleanup.

 What Is the Current Site Status?

-A Federal Facility Agreement finalized in December 1990 established the responsibilities of the Air Force, the New Hampshire Department of Environmental Services (NHDES) and EPA for cleanup at the 4,365-acre site.
+A Federal Facility Agreement finalized in April 1991 established the responsibilities of the Air Force, the New Hampshire Department of Environmental Services (NHDES) and EPA for cleanup at the 4,365-acre site.
 The partners completed 11 Records of Decisions describing site cleanup plans between 1993 and 1997.
-All work has since finished.
-Operation and maintenance work and long-term monitoring are ongoing until all cleanup goals have been met.
+All construction work required under the Federal Facility Agreement has since finished.
+Remedy optimization, operation and maintenance, and long-term monitoring work are ongoing until all cleanup goals have been met.

-Direct contact threats on the base have been eliminated through numerous Air Force cleanup actions.
-Operation of soil and groundwater treatment systems for Site 8, Sites 32/36 and Site 39 along with long-term environmental monitoring of these and other identified sites are ongoing.
+Direct contact threats on the former base have been eliminated through numerous Air Force cleanup actions.

 Activity and Use Limitations